 Inflationary factors such as increases in the costs of raw materials, packaging materials, purchased product, shipping costs and labor costs affect our operating results and financial condition.
-Although we do not believe that inflationary factors have had a material impact on our financial condition or results of operations for the three months ended March 31, 2022 and 2021, the ongoing impact of the COVID-19 pandemic, the Russian invasion of Ukraine and other supply and labor disruptions could have an material impact on our future costs and a high rate of inflation in the future could have a material adverse effect on our financial condition and results of operations in the future.
+The ongoing impact of the COVID-19 pandemic, the Russian invasion of Ukraine and other supply and labor disruptions along with ongoing inflationary factors could have a material impact on our future costs and thus a material adverse effect on our financial condition and results of operations in the future.
 Although we make efforts to minimize the impact of inflationary factors which may include raising prices to our customers in the future, a high rate of pricing volatility associated with raw materials used in our products may have an adverse effect on our operating results.
 We will continue to work closely with our suppliers and customers, leveraging our global capabilities and expertise to work through supply and other resulting issues.